ColorlibHQ/AdminLTE/README.md

 ![Fully responsive](http://i.imgur.com/fHuWR6E.png)

 ## API
-An API can be accessed at `/admin/api.php`.
+A read-only API can be accessed at `/admin/api.php`.
 With either no parameters or `api.php?summary` it returns the following JSON:
 ```JSON
 {
 	"domains_being_blocked": "136,708",